The Guide to Museums Free-for-All in Los Angeles

 Academy Museum of Motion Pictures

-Opened in September 2021, the Academy Museum of Motion Pictures houses more than 13 million objects in a 300,000 square-foot campus designed by Pritzker Prize winning architect Renzo Piano.
-Exhibitions currently on view include John Waters: Pope of Trash, Shifting Perspectives: Vertical Cinema and exhibits spotlighting Boyz N the Hood, Casablanca and The Godfather.
+Opened in September 2021, the Academy Museum of Motion Pictures (6067 Wilshire Blvd, Los Angeles 90036) houses more than 13 million objects in a 300,000 square-foot campus designed by Pritzker Prize winning architect Renzo Piano.
+Exhibitions currently on view include Color in Motion, Cyberpunk, Hollywoodland and exhibits spotlighting Boyz N the Hood and Casablanca.

 "Time and Space" by Logan Maxwell Hagege at The Autry